 - salt and pepper to taste

 - Additional wine (or you can use water and/or beef broth) to add when stew is cooking to thin out the sauce.

 - 1 lb. fresh mushrooms, cleaned and sliced

-- To marinate the beef cubes add to a bowl with wine, bay leaf, garlic and salt and pepper.
+- To marinate the beef cubes add to a bowl with [wine if using] or use fresh squeezed orange juice, bay leaf, garlic and salt and pepper.
 Cover and chill approximately 30 minutes or longer if you have the time.

 - Remove the beef from the wine and drain on paper towels.
 Reserve the wine to use later.